Windsooon/cherry/README.md

     These datasets contain 5,578 SMS messages manually extracted from the Grumbletext Web site and randomly chosen ham messages of the NUS SMS Corpus (NSC).

-### Example
+## Quick Start

-#### Use built-in model
+### Use built-in model

-Cherry has three built in models, `email`, `review` and `newsgroups`.
-For instance, in the [Comics & Graphic book review](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) datasets, every book review also has rating from 0 point to 5 points.
+In the [Comics & Graphic book review](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) datasets, every book review also has rating from 0 point to 5 points.
 If you want to predict rating based on the book review:

 > This is an extremely entertaining and often insightful collection by Nobel physicist Richard Feynman drawn from slices of his life experiences.
 Some might believe that the telling of a physicist’s life would be droll fare for anyone other than a fellow scientist, but in this instance, nothing could be further from the truth.